vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 Unpurchased COIL from the auction was [burned](https://etherscan.io/tx/0xf3e179e213285fca12fc0c5c4e39d7923414a589514f6dd098677752dff9b5e1) and initial liquidity was [seeded](https://etherscan.io/tx/0x64a21d845769e774b6a39fa7706a8299d9e24a124c0c739711d1d46af9582d0d) to the COIL/FraxBP Curve pool with 730,360 USDC and 235,600 COIL.

-The protocol then deployed its Protocol Owned liquidity (POL) to various other protocols, including Aura Finance, Convex, Conic, Aave V3, Balancer V2, and Silo Finance.
+The protocol then deployed its POL to various other protocols, including Aura Finance, Convex, Conic, Aave V3, Balancer V2, and Silo Finance.
 It acquired an initial stake of [955,854 sdCRV](https://etherscan.io/tx/0x1190a7321495a17940674761e67c4faa222514dfecfe9a1f2422bc631b3bc165) to participate in Curve gauge voting.
 It has since increased its stake to 1,415,869 sdCRV as of this writing.

 A quick overview of the current treasury exposure to various protocols can be found on [DeBank](https://debank.com/profile/0xc47ec74a753acb09e4679979afc428cde0209639).